-The minimum time (in seconds) to wait before auto-updating chat conversations in the Diff Viewer.
+The minimum time (in seconds) to wait before auto-updating review data.

-If you increase the refresh time, new chat display will become less responsive, but server load will decrease.
+If you increase the refresh time, Review Summary and Diff Viewer will become less responsive, but server load will decrease.
 This also reduces contention for connections on the browser side because most modern browsers limit the number of simultaneous server connections to 2.

 User-visible label for defect (lowercase).
 Appears in phrases like